 Religious Education Harvest: How can we help those who do not have a good harvest?
 God and Creation Christmas: Why do we give and receive gifts?
 Why is Jesus special?
 Easter: Celebrating new life and new beginnings Why is baptism special?
 How is our world different to the world Jesus lived in.
 Art Full breakdown of Y1 Art objectives can be found here.
-Show knowledge of literacy to describe I Show control when draw lines.
-Experiment with a ra techniques, respond music.
-Colour neatly and ca range of different means ines. using string and chalk to ange of mark-making ding appropriately to arefully, featuring a edia and colours. arks successfully to a that displays experimenting with a Roll paper tubes an securely.
-Make choices about how they arrange th the colours they pla Shape paper strips make 3D drawings.
-Glue their strips to a arrangement, overla add interest.
-Create a tree of life several different tec paper.
-Work successfully w effort over a time.
-3D: Paper Play d attach them to a base t their sculpture, e.g. te tubes on the base or ce next to each other. in a variety of ways to a base in an interesting apping some strips to sculpture that includes hniques for shaping with others, sustaining nnique, ensuring good Name the primary of Explore coloured m colours.
+Show knowledge of literacy to describe I Show control when a draw lines.
+Experiment with a ratechniques, respondents.
+Colour neatly and carrange of different me ines. using string and chalk to ange of mark-making ling appropriately to arefully, featuring a edia and colours. urks successfully to a hat displays experimenting with a Roll paper tubes and securely.
+Make choices about how they arrange the the colours they place.
+Shape paper strips is make 3D drawings.
+Glue their strips to a arrangement, overlay add interest.
+Create a tree of life several different tect paper.
+Work successfully we effort over a time. te tubes on the base or ce next to each other.
+In a variety of ways to a base in an interesting apping some strips to sculpture that includes Name the primary c Explore coloured macolours.
 Mix primary colours colours.
-Apply paint consist materials to achieve Use a range of colour.
-Mix five different sh colour.
-Decorate their hand patterns. aterials to mix secondary s to make secondary ently to their printing e a print. burs when printing. hades of a secondary ds using a variety of burs with confidence to
+Apply paint consister materials to achieve Use a range of color Mix five different shacolour.
+Decorate their hand patterns. to make secondary to make secondary ently to their printing a a print. urs when printing. ades of a secondary Is using a variety of urs with confidence to

 Computing My Online Life What is a Computer?
 Modern Tales Drawing with Shapes Minibeasts My friend the robot Full breakdown of Y1 Computing objectives can be found here.
-Programme Focus: - Seesaw Programme Focus: - Book Creator - Seesaw Programme Focus: - Book Creator - Seesaw - Scan Free - PowerPoint Programme Focus: - Book Creator - Seesaw - Foldify - SketchBook Free - Paint by Maths Programme Focus: - Book Creator - QR Reader - Green Screen - Chatter Kid Programme Focus:Book CreatorSeesawProgrammable Robot My Digital Life improves children's knowledge of the risks of their online lives and to develop skills when using online services.
+Programme Focus: - Seesaw Programme Focus: - Book Creator - Seesaw Programme Focus: - Book Creator - Seesaw - Scan Free - PowerPoint Programme Focus: - Book Creator - Seesaw - Foldify - SketchBook Free - Paint by Maths Programme Focus: - Book Creator - QR Reader - Green Screen - Chatter Kid Programme Focus: - Book Creator - Seesaw - Programmable Robot My Digital Life improves children's knowledge of the risks of their online lives and to develop skills when using online services.
 In this unit children will learn about the different parts of a computer and iPad.
 They will learn new skills, tips and tricks.
 Using the vehicle of the children's stories, the children will learn to navigate the rules of online safety and communication.
 The children will master an art app while exploring shape, numbers and problem solving.
 Children will use technology to classify minibeasts and make Their own documentaries.
 The children will explore coding games learning about sequencing, algorithms, debugging and how to create simple programs.
 Design and Technology Full breakdown of Y1 Design and Technology objectives can be found here.
-Structures: Constructing A Windmill Identify some features that would appeal to the client (a mouse) and create a suitable design.
-Explain how their design appeals to the mouse.
-Make stable structures, which will eventually support the turbine, out of card, tape and glue.
-Make functioning turbines and axles that are assembled into the main supporting structure.
-Say what is good about their windmill and what they could do better.
+Structures: Constructing A Windmill - Identify some features that would appeal to the client (a mouse) and create a suitable design. - Explain how their design appeals to the mouse. - Make stable structures, which will eventually support the turbine, out of card, tape and glue. - Make functioning turbines and axles that are assembled into the main supporting structure. - Say what is good about their windmill and what they could do better.
 Join fabrics togethe glue.
-Design a puppet an Join their two puppe one.
-Puppets r using pins, staples or d use a template. ets' faces together as to match their design.
-Describe fruits and why they are a fruit Name a range of pl vegetables grow.
-Describe basic cha vegetables.
+Design a puppet an Join their two puppe one. r using pins, staples or d use a template. ets' faces together as o match their design.
+Describe fruits and why they are a fruit Name a range of play vegetables grow.
+Describe basic char vegetables.